May 3, 2017

-Under the Colorado exemption system, homeowners may exempt up to $75,000 of their home or other property covered by the homestead exemption.
+Under the Colorado exemption system, homeowners can exempt up to $75,000 of their home or other property covered by the homestead exemption.
 The homestead exemption is $105,000 if the homeowner, his or her spouse, or dependent is disabled or 60 years of age or older.

-For example, if you own a house worth $120,000 and you have a mortgage balance of $80,000, you have $40,000 of equity in the property.
+Example 1.
+If you own a house worth $120,000 and you have a mortgage balance of $80,000, you have $40,000 of equity in the property.
 If you file a Chapter 7 bankruptcy, you can use the Colorado homestead exemption to protect your entire equity.

-However, if your mortgage was only $20,000, then you could only exempt $75,000 of your $100,000 of equity.
+Example 2.
+If your mortgage was only $20,000, then you could only exempt $75,000 of your $100,000 of equity.
 In that case, the bankruptcy trustee would likely sell your house, give you $75,000 from the proceeds for your exemption and use the rest of the proceeds to pay his or her fees and your creditors.

 Some states allow married couples to double the amount of their homestead exemption if they are filing a joint bankruptcy.
-However, in Colorado you cannot double the homestead exemption even though you can double your other exemptions.
+However, in Colorado, you cannot double the homestead exemption even though you can double your other exemptions.